Family-Friendly LodgingPhoto: @autumnpaizley

 5. Hiking

 Spring and Fall are definitely the best seasons for hiking at the mid-to-lower elevations.
 Summer is a time for going up into the alpine regions of these majestic mountains and winter walks in the foothills and along the valley floor are magical.
 A few previous blogs have more detail about hikes in winter and some super spring hikes around Bishop.
 The fall color in the Eastern Sierra is a magnificent sight to behold and many of the great spots for fall color viewing are along easily accessible hiking trails.
-A fall color blog from last year has tons of info on when and where to see the change of season.
+Fall here doesn’t just appear for a week or two—it lasts for months.
+This fall color article is packed with tips on the best times and places to catch the season’s stunning changes.

 How about that?
 There’s a hike for almost everyone in every season.